-This week on the Bradley Smoked Food Recipes Video Series Ted Reader explains how to smoke a Texas Smoked Brisket.
+This week on the Bradley Smoked Food Recipes Video Series, Ted Reader explains how to smoke a Texas Smoked Brisket.
 Ted walks us through step-by-step on how to smoke brisket to perfection.
-Brisket is widely known as one of the hardest and toughest meats to cook.
-That’s one of the main reasons we have asked Ted to help our readers out with this weeks smoked food recipes!
+As you know, Brisket is one of the hardest and toughest meats to cook.
+That’s one of the main reasons we have asked Ted to help our readers out with this week’s smoked food recipes!

 About Ted Reader

 Ted was awarded two prestigious awards for his cookbook, Napoleon’s Everyday Gourmet Grilling – Best Barbecue Book by the Gourmand World Cookbook Awards and it also won the Cordon d’ Or – Gold Ribbon BBQ Cookbook Culinary Academy Award in the 2008 Awards Program.
 Then in 2009, Ted took home Best Barbecue Book at the Gourmand Cookbook Awards for Napoleon’s Everyday Gourmet Plank Grilling.
-On May 6th, 2010 Ted cooked the largest hamburger weighing in at 590lbs, a huge accomplishment for his career.
+On May 6th, 2010, he cooked the largest hamburger weighing in at 590 lbs, a huge accomplishment for his career.
 And just this year, Ted won Best BBQ Book at the Gourmand Cookbook Awards for Napoleon’s Everyday Gourmet Burgers.

 You’ll want to cook the brisket at 180 – 220 Degrees for 16-24 hours in your Bradley Smoker.
 Ted can’t emphasis enough how easy the Bradley Smoker is stating “you put it in and you don’t have to worry about it.”

-Every now and then you’ll want to open it up and give it a little more of a baste as to give it a bit more flavor!
+Every now and then you’ll want to open it up and give it a little more of a baste as to give it a bit more flavour!